woodcrafty/reck/docs/tutorial.rst

     >>> p
     Point3D(x=None, y=99, z=None)

+**Warning:** only use immutable types as default field values in the same way that

 Instantiation
 =============

-So far objects have been instantiated using keyword arguements to specify the field values.
-However, rectype instances can be initialised in the same way as a dict, by using a mapping, an iterable, keyword arguments, or a combination of a mapping/iterable and keyword arguments.
+So far objects have been instantiated using keyword arguments to specify the field values.
+However, rectype instances can be initialised in the same way as a ``dict``, by using a mapping, an iterable, keyword arguments, or a combination of a mapping/iterable and keyword arguments.
 The following examples all return a ``rectype`` equivalent to ``Point3D(x=1, y=2, z=3)``::

     >>> p = Point3D(dict(x=1, y=2, z=3))   # using a mapping